 - Scholarship Criteria by Category(PDF) – Listing the Scholarships and criteria for each one

 - Western School Division Achievement Scholarships Information and Application Form

 - Additional Local Scholarships

-Morden Collegiate Scholoarship Application Form -Forms are due June 15th at 4PM
+Morden Collegiate Scholarship Application Form -Forms are due June 14th at 11:59PM

 Western School Division Achievement Scholarships

 The General Criteria for these Awards are: